 We are in the process of updating our online application form.
-Please note that if you are a member of a provincial licensing body and you are listed as an active member on that licensing body's website, then no further documentation is required for your application.
+Please note if you are applying to become a communication health assistant student associate you will be required to complete the paper application form available below.
+If you are a member of a provincial licensing body and you are listed as an active member on that licensing body's website, then no further documentation is required for your application.

 Or, download one of our application forms to submit to SAC by mail, fax or email:

 - Communication Health Assistant Application Form

 - Student Application Form

 |Communication Health Assistant - Reduced Hours (max 800 hrs/year)||$103.20|